Meeting exclusion rule concepts and tools

 You might know of a specific word that you want to retain in your analysis (that is, remove from the exclusion).
 If you cannot find that word in the word cloud, search for it in the field marked Search for a keyword.
 This lets you search for phrases that contain one, two, or three words.
-If the keyword is found, Workplace Analytics displays data in the Phrase table about removing it from the exclusion.
+If the keyword is found, Workplace Analytics shows data in the Phrase table about removing it from the exclusion.
 To remove it from the exclusion, select Make an exception.

 Remove an exception

 After you make an exception of a word, it appears above the word cloud.
 If you change your mind, you can remove the word from the exception list.
 To do this, select the X next to the word.
 This returns it to the group of keywords whose meetings will be excluded.